Orsolya Ihasz reflects on the i2i - Ideas to Innovation 2022 programme – read more »

-Ideas to Innovation (i2i) has been designed for ambitious individuals looking to unlock their entrepreneurial and creative potential.
+Ideas to Innovation (i2i), delivered through the Bettany Centre for Entrepreneurship, has been designed for ambitious individuals looking to unlock their entrepreneurial and creative potential.
 This programme encourages research students to consider the social and economic relevance of their research.

 Within the i2i programme you will:

-- Explore entrepreneurship as an for option for corporate innovation and new venture creation.
+- Explore entrepreneurship as an option for corporate innovation and new venture creation.

 - Develop knowledge of how to commercialise your research.

 - Develop a network of likeminded researchers facing similar challenges.